 The Christian emperor Theodosius the Younger also heard about Dius, and visited him with the Patriarch of Constantinople.
 They directed that a monastery should be built on the site of Dius' wilderness home, with the emperor providing the funds.
 Dius was ordained, and during the following years men joined him, the monastery grew, and he served as its abbot.
 Loved by the monks and revered as a miracle-worker, Saint Dius presided until he was an old man.

-Seriously ill and presumed to be dying, the elderly Saint Dius was surrounded by those preparing for his funeral service when he suddenly sat up on his sleeping cot and said, "The Lord has granted me fifteen more years of life."
-He used those years to continue as a healer and helper of the needy and homeless.
+When he became seriously ill and was presumed to be dying, the other monks surrounded him and began preparing for his funeral service.
+He suddenly sat up on his sleeping cot and said, "The Lord has granted me fifteen more years of life."
+He used those years to continue as a healer and helper to the needy and homeless.
 When he died, he was buried in the monastery he had founded.

-Few of us will receive our "marching orders" in such a dramatic way as being called to rise from our death beds to continue our work.
+Few of us will receive our "marching orders" in such a dramatic way as being called to rise from our death beds to continue our work for a specific number of years.
 Yet we, too, are given instructions in Psalm 51 (50), well-known because it is part of several worship services.
 In this psalm we ask the Lord to prepare us to serve Him by teaching, purging, washing, restoring and upholding us.
 Thus prepared, we will be ready to "march" and do His work: "Then I will teach transgressors thy ways, and sinners will return to thee."
 In a similar way, we ask Him to open our lips so that our mouths can "show forth thy praise."